weepower/wee/README.md

 * **Structured breakpoints** for your responsive projects to keep you organized
 * **Legacy handling** for IE8 to make sure everything works, along with a media query fallback

-JavaScript toolset to build scalable, well-organized browser functionality
+JavaScript toolset to build scalable, well-organized browser functionality < 8KB gzipped

 * **Foundation** of utilities, helpers, and module structure
 * **Chainable DOM** traversal and manipulation library